Everything You Need to Know Before Buying A Portable Air Conditioner

 - Quite affordable compared to other systems.
 This top rated air conditioner system is less pricey compared to other systems such as the central conditioners in terms of maintenance and buying price.

 - It is flexible in terms of changing its location.
 It comes with wheels making it easier to move from room to room where necessary.

 - Take up a lot of space.
 Other systems are usually installed on windows or walls hence they do not take up any floor space.

-Choosing a portable system that is best for you.
+Choosing A Portable Air Conditioner System that is best for you

 Although portable systems function the same and come at relatively the same price range, there are some choices you will have to make while choosing the one that suits you.
 Such choices include:

 Single or double hose system?

 A single hose system draws air from the room, cools it and returns it o the room.
 It uses some of the air it has cooled to cool its system before venting out the hot air through the hose.
 This usually results in creating negative pressure in the room as explained earlier.

 On the other hand, a double hose system operates in the same way as a single hose only that it creates negligible amounts of negative air pressure usually due to pressure difference in the house.
 This is because a double hose system draws air from outside to cool itself as opposed to a single hose system that uses part of the cooled room air.

 Since the double hose system uses unconditioned air from outside to cool itself, it makes it less energy efficient when cooling your house.
 While picking a system based on the hose technology used, go for a dual system if your house is large.
 You need to read portable air conditioner reviews to know whether a machine has single or double hoses.